OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with dynamical probes

 \section{Parameter estimation with dynamical probes}

 In this section we will focus on dynamical strategies, i.e. using probe states whose probability amplitude over the eigenstates of the Hamiltonian is not fixed.
-As in the previous Section we will consider the system to be isolated, where the dynamics is governed by the von Neumann equation: $\dot{\rho_t} = [\rho_t, H]$.
-Assuming a Hamiltonian $H$ independent of time and let $\rho_{t = 0} = \rho_0 $, the solution is given by: $\rho_t = e^{-itH} \rho_0 e^{itH}$.
-Differently from the stationary case, in the dynamical case, often, the initial probe does not depend explicitly on the parameters and the information is gathered during the evolution.
+As in the previous Section we will consider the system to be isolated, where the dynamics is governed by the von Neumann equation: $\dot{\rho_t} = - i [\rho_t, \hat{H}]$.
+Assuming a Hamiltonian $\hat{H}$ independent of time and let $\rho_{t = 0} = \rho_0 $, the solution is given by: $\rho_t = e^{-i t \hat{H}} \rho_0 e^{ i t \hat{H}}$.
+This scenario is different from the stationary case: information on the parameters is gathered through the temporal evolution of the system, while the initial state of the probe $\rho_0$ does not depend on the parameters.
 This opens the possibility to use time as a resource to collect more information about the parameters.
-However, the naive idea that letting the system evolve freely the information about the parameters increases monotonically in time, is not always true, as will be extensively discussed in the next sections.
+However, the naive idea that, by letting the system evolve freely, the information about the parameters increases monotonically in time is not always true, as we will discuss in the next sections.
 This effect is due to the non-commutativity of the Hamiltonian with its derivatives with respect to the parameters.
-Nonetheless, at the end of the section, we will describe a control strategy which will restore the total evolution time as a indubitable resource, correcting the effects of non-commutativity and recovering optimal time scaling of the QFI.
+Nonetheless, a suitable control strategy can restore the total evolution time as a indubitable resource, correcting the effects of non-commutativity and recovering optimal time scaling of the QFI~\cite{Yuan_2015}.